marco402/plugin-Rtl433-for-SdrSharp/README.md

     Vous pouvez visualiser des dump fenêtres sur https://marco40github.wixsite.com/website/plugin-sdrsharp-pour-rtl-433

 ## New Version
+Version 1.5.4.0 5 January 2022
+     -Update of version RTL_433(V21.12 of December 29,2021,the previous one was dated March 1,2021).
+           -Added 27 devices(default/default+disabled/all)(150/174/180)-->(177/202/208).
+     -Added a column number of messages received in the list devices window.

+## Installation
+​Warning:2 different SDRSharp installations.

+Recent versions have sdrsharp.exe in a bin folder.
+In this case, position yourself in C: SDRSharp/plugins
+- Create a RTL_433 folder and place the 3 dll in it.
+- Important:Delete the 3 dll if they are in bin.
+- Delete the key if it is in plugins.xml.

+SDRSharp version without bin folder:
+- SDRSharp installation (tested with version 1.0.0.1788)
+  - Place the files in the install folder (SDRSharp.Rtl_433.dll rtl_433.dll and GraphLib.dll) in the SDRSharp folder.
+    - Add the line add key="RTL_433" value="SDRSharp.Rtl_433.Rtl_433_Plugin, SDRSharp .
+Rtl_433" /> in the plugins.xml file

+## Launch
+After configuring SDRSharp (see chapter configuration, this information is initially recalled in the plugin window).
+The play button of SDR validates the start button of the sdr_433 plugin.
+Start button to activate the plugin.
+Then wait for a recognized message.
+The -MLevel button just adds 4 information to the device window.
+for more details on rtl_433 see https://triq.org/rtl_433/OPERATION.html#inputs
+The plugin works correctly with SDRSharp versions 1788,1811 and the original version on github.

+## Previous versions
 Version 1.5.0.0 1 August 2021
   - Modifications
       -Add a third radio button under the start button to display a new window type: